(Page Created 6/18/20 Updated 4/17/26)

 Character stabilizes when these cycles are allowed to complete rather than being interrupted by rescue, blame, or avoidance.

 Emotion plays a central role in character development.
-Strong emotional reactions signal unresolved conflict within the control hierarchy.
-When individuals are supported in examining emotion rather than suppressing it, learning accelerates.
+Repulsive, negative emotional reactions signal unresolved conflict within the control hierarchy.
+When individuals are supported in examining their emotions rather than suppressing them, learning accelerates.

 Character development depends on responsibility, but responsibility must be separated from moral judgment.
 Moralization narrows attention and freezes growth.
 Responsibility invites inquiry: